Our products

 What is fish zarzuela?

-Zarzuela is a festive seafood stew from Catalan cuisine that combines various types of fish and shellfish (monkfish, hake, prawns, mussels, clams, squid) cooked in a tomato sofrito sauce, white wine, flambéed brandy, and an almond, garlic, and parsley picada.
+Zarzuela is a festive seafood stew from Catalan cuisine that combines various types of fish and seafood (monkfish, hake, prawns, mussels, clams, squid) cooked in a sauce made with tomato sofrito, white wine, flamed brandy, and an almond, garlic, and parsley picada.
 It is served in an earthenware pot as a celebratory dish.

 How long does it take to make a zarzuela?